Grant guidelines 2024

 At a local level, targeted stakeholder engagement and collaboration were used to identify relevant coaching and official concepts, gaps in provision, as well as the opportunities and challenges that need to be addressed to ensure the future direction

 and sustainability of coaches and officials in Western Australia (WA).

-The Coaching and Officiating Grants Program is available to state sporting associations (SSAs) to develop and implement sustainable strategies and initiatives that support and develop new and existing coaches and officials.
-The project will be required
+The Coaching and Officiating Grants Program provides financial support to assist state sporting associations (SSAs) to develop and implement sustainable strategies and initiatives that support and develop new and existing coaches and officials in WA.

 The following organisations are eligible to apply:

-Each application will be assessed against the following criteria:
+Applications will be assessed against the following 4 criteria: